esmero/archipelago-documentation/docs/ami_update.md

 - You select the **Direct** data transformation approach on the AMI configuration.
 - You select the **Replace** update operation and keep 'Do not touch existing files' checked.
 - With this setup, the new field and values are added to the existing JSON for the impacted ADOs.

+### 2. Complete (All JSON keys) Update Operation

+The **Complete (All JSON keys)** Update Operation (formerly labeled 'Normal' in previous Archipelago releases) 'will update a complete existing ADO's JSON data with all new JSON data.'
+This will replace **all the existing JSON, everything** in an ADO with new processed data.

+- The Complete (All JSON keys) update operation is powerful and can overwrite your whole JSON object record if not paired with a template that has all the extra checks/logic needed to preserve existing data if desired (see note of 'Caution with Templates for Data Transformation' above).
+- It is also recommended to only use the Complete (All JSON keys) approach if you need to re-process the majority of the metadata fields for ADOs.

 ### 3. Append Update Operation